frederik-hoeft/rimworld-more-injuries/README.md

 > :bulb: **Tip**: As time is of the essence when treating hypovolemic shock, it is recommended to have a stockpile of [blood bags](#blood-bag) or other blood transfusion items ready in your hospital to quickly treat patients with severe blood loss.
 You may even want to assign some medically skilled pawns to be dedicated combat medics who keep a few blood bags in their inventory at all times to immediately stabilize and treat injured pawns on the battlefield.
 This can be achieved by telling the medic to "pick up" a number of blood bags (or including blood bags in [Combat Extended](https://github.com/CombatExtended-Continued/CombatExtended) loadouts) and then telling the drafted medic to `transfuse blood (from inventory, stabilize)` to the injured pawn.

+> :information_source: **Biotech DLC**: Deathresting sanguaphages will automatically recover from hypovolemic shock over time, as they can regenerate blood on their own.

 ### Inhalation Injury

 Inhalation injuries are caused by the inhalation of hot gases, steam, or smoke, which can cause burns to the respiratory tract and lungs.
 If enabled in the mod settings, inhalation injuries manifest themselves as burn injuries to the lungs, for example, when a pawn is exposed to a fire or explosion.